| ARCHITECTURAL BARRIERS COMPLIANCE BOARD36 CFR Chapter XI[Docket No. 98-4]Response to Petition for Rulemaking on Church

 Class (STC) values may mute corridor

+bells.
 Noise generated within the church also contributes

 to background noise levels.
 Audio-visual